This page lists current factories, what they make, some key products they used to make, and what we expect them to do next.

 ZF based transmissions are the 9-speed and 8-speed automatics.
 8-speed is entering a second generation with more hybrid capability.
 Both are made by Chrysler as well as by ZF; Chrysler versions have some differences either for truck capability (e.g. more serious parking pawl) or for manufacturing differences.
 Chrysler transmissions meet the same standards and specs as ZF ones.
 ZF nine-speed might be phased out earlier than expected in favor of purchased eight-speeds from Hyundai or Aisin.

 Belvidere started cranking out cars in 1965; in 1977, they switched over to front drive, making the Omni/Horizon and its derivatives into 1987.
 Starting in 1988 they went upscale with the Dynasty, New Yorker, Imperial, and Fifth Avenue, which they made until 1993.
 The first Neons rolled off the line in January 1994, and kept coming until 2005 until switching to Caliber, Patriot, and Compass; and finally Dart.
 Though Dart and 200 were on the same platform, Dart came from Belvidere and the 200 from Sterling Heights.
-Dart was replaced by Cherokee in 2017.
+Dart was replaced by Cherokee in 2017; Cherokee dropped in 2023.
+To get future Dakota as per union agreement.

 This plant in the Bramalea section of Brampton, Ontario, has made the Chrysler 300, Dodge Challenger, and Dodge Charger for those cars’ entire lifespans (not counting the original 300, Challenger, or Charger); it was also sole home of the Dodge Magnum.
-It’s shifting to other STLA Large cars in late 2024/early 2025.
+It’s shifting to STLA Medium in late 2024.

 Built as “Bramalea” (the name of the development it’s in), the Brampton plant was put up by AMC just before Chrysler bought the company.
 It made the Eagle Premier, an AMC-developed version of a Renault which did not live up to expectations, from 1986 to 1992, joined after a time by the Dodge Monaco (a badge engineered car).
 From 1992 onwards, they made Chrysler’s large cars—the LH series until 2004, then the LX and related models, including the Lancia Thema.